andrewdisley/realchange-cms/hugo/content/get-involved/_index.md

   image: /assets/uploads/streetsupport.png
 howYou:
   body: >-
+    Real Change is a partnership between everyone who wants to end homelessness in Oldham.
+That's because we know we'll struggle to do it alone, but together we **can** make a difference.
+If like us you believe that no one should be homeless or beg on our streets, then come and get involved.

     Whether you're interested in getting involved personally, on behalf of your community group, workplace or college, or as a business, there are many ways you can help.
 Get in touch by emailing